kubeflow/examples/e2e/README.md

-# Kubeflow End to End
+# Kubeflow End to End - Part 1

 This example guides you through the process of taking a distributed model, modifying it to work with the tf-operator, providing data to your model, and serving the resulting trained model.
 We will be using Argo to manage the workflow, Kube Volume Controller to supply data via s3, and Kubeflow to serve the model.

 ## Prerequisites

 - A 1.9 Kubernetes cluster with RBAC
-- S3-compatabile object store
+- S3-compatabile object store ([Amazon S3](https://aws.amazon.com/s3/), [Google Storage](https://cloud.google.com/storage/docs/interoperability), [Minio](https://www.minio.io/kubernetes.html)
+- Clis for Argo, Ksonnet, Helm, S3

 ## Modifying existing examples